 Fight night in Las Vegas brings out the star power – as well as Raekwon and Ghostface Killah’s storytelling abilities.
-The pair re-imagine a Pernell Whitaker vs Julio Cesar Chavez bout that eventually gets stopped and is filled with enough colorful characters to fit a comic book.
-It may be the best rap song ever about the Sweet Science.
+The pair details a Chavez bout that eventually gets stopped and is filled with enough colorful characters to fit a comic book.
+It may be the best rap song ever about The Sweet Science.

-The lone ‘Ironman’ track not produced by The RZA, the True Master-produced Fish features the three lyrical swordsmen flexing esoteric rhymes that bounce between Ghostface’s mention of Afro picks to Raekwon’s name-dropping Fidel Castro and Liberace.
+The lone ‘Ironman’ track not produced by The RZA, the True Master-produced ‘Fish’ features the three lyrical swordsmen flexing esoteric rhymes that bounce from everything from Ghostface’s mention of Afro picks to Raekwon’s name-dropping Fidel Castro and Liberace.
 As Cappadonna said, cold like Eskimo flow, indeed.

 In what can now be deemed a clear case of career foreshadowing, Ghostface Killah and Raekwon deliver the two first verses on the Wu-Tang Clan’s landmark debut album, 1993’s ‘Enter The Wu-Tang (36 Chambers).’
-Tony Starks and the Chef rapped on this skeletal track in a much more straightforward style than they have displayed throughout the respective careers, two of the most prolific and acclaimed of the Wu-Tang Clan members.
+Tony Starks and the Chef rapped on this skeletal track in a much more straight-forward style than they have displayed throughout the respective careers, two of the most prolific and acclaimed of the Wu-Tang Clan members.
 Fly like Egyptian Musk, as Ghostface would say.

-Ghostface Killah kicks the song off with lyrics of fury, documenting with a stream-of-conscious flow the aftermath of showing his face (he appeared in early Wu-Tang Clan press materials with his face obscured, as he was on the run from police) and how his raps are like baked ziti.
-Raekwon brings his own lyrical hustle with a dizzying third verse.
+Ghostface Killah kicks the song off with lyrics of fury, documenting with a stream-of-conscious flow the aftermath of showing his face (he appeared in early Wu-Tang Clan press materials with his face obscured, as he was on the run from police) and how his raps are like ziti.
+Raekwon bats clean-up, bringing his own lyrical hustle invasion with a dizzying third verse.
 They live to spit the real.